The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: The Iterated Prisoner's Dilemma

-We use the switch in numbering from the Y strategy $\qq $ to the Y response vector because switching the perspective of the players interchanges $cd$ and $dc$.
-This way the ``same" strategy for X and for Y is given by the same probability vector.
+We use the switch in numbering from the Y plan $\qq $ to the Y response vector because switching the perspective of the players interchanges $cd$ and $dc$.
+This way the ``same" plan for X and for Y is given by the same vector.
 For example, \emph{TFT} for X and for Y is given by $\pp = \qq = (1,0,1,0)$, but the response vector for Y is $ (1,1,0,0)$.
-The strategy \emph{Repeat} is given by $\pp = \qq = (1,1,0,0)$ with the response vector for Y equal to $ (1,0,1,0)$.
-This strategy just repeats the previous play, regardless of what the opponent did.
+The plan \emph{Repeat} is given by $\pp = \qq = (1,1,0,0)$ with the response vector for Y equal to $ (1,0,1,0)$.
+This plan just repeats the previous play, regardless of what the opponent did.

-We describe some elementary facts about finite Markov chains, see, e. g., Chapter 2 of Karlin and Taylor [10].
+We describe some elementary facts about finite Markov chains, see, e.g., Chapter 2 of Karlin and Taylor [10].

 A Markov matrix like $\MM$ is a non-negative matrix with row sums equal to $1$.
 Thus, the vector $\one$ is a right eigenvector with eigenvalue $1$.
 For such a matrix, we can represent the associated Markov chain as movement along a directed graph with vertices the states, in this case, $cc,cd,dc,dd$, and with a directed edge from the $i^{th}$ state $z_i$ to the $j^{th}$ state $z_j$ when $\MM_{ij} > 0$, that is, when we can move from $z_i$ to $z_j$ with positive probability.
 In particular, there is an edge from $z_i$ to itself iff the diagonal entry $\MM_{ii}$ is positive.